xenial-io/Xenial.Blog/src/content/_posts/2020-10-11-comment-system-on-static-sites-with-dotnet-core-and-github-actions.md

 ---
  layout: post
  title: Comment system on static sites with dotnet core and Github actions
- tags: [dotnet, dotnetcore, asp, aspnet, .NET, git, github, "GHActions", "Jekyll"]
+ tags: [dotnet, dotnetcore, asp, aspnet, .NET, git, github, "GHActions", "Jekyll", "Pretzel"]
 ---

 When designing the new blog I finally decided to replace the comment system previously provided by [disqus](https://disqus.com/) with a much leaner one.